-For cruisers who don't want to spend every night in either the main dining room or buffet, but also don't want to fork over extra dough for a meal, Viking's selection of three included specialty restaurants is a bonus.
-You'll find modern Italian at Manfredi's, Norwegian comfort food at Mamsen's and a global culinary tour at the Chef's Table.
-At the Chef's Table (which is an actual restaurant and not just a single table at which you join the chef for a special meal).
+For cruisers who don't want to spend every night in either the main dining room or buffet but also don't want to fork over extra dough for a meal, Viking's selection of three included specialty restaurants is a bonus.
+You'll find modern Italian at Manfredi's, Norwegian comfort food at Mamsen's, and a global culinary tour at the Chef's Table (which is an actual restaurant with rotating five-course menus, not just a single table at which you join the chef for a special meal).

 Choose Azamara if you want a variety of entertainment types.